aranair/aranair.github.io/source/posts/2017-08-20-golang-telegram-bot-and-cronjobs.html.markdown

 ### CMD Folder

-Anyway, so one of the things that was recommended, is to a `cmd` folder to contain the main packages (those that actually run and have a main.go), thereby removing the main.go from the root folder.
+Anyway, so one of the things that was recommended, is to use a `cmd` folder to contain the main running packages (those that actually need a `main.go`), thereby removing the main.go from the root folder.
 It also satisfies my other criteria of not needing to change my docker setup drastically, so that's all good.